-Let’s take a further look at some of the design features which helps this Japanese rice cooker stand apart from its peers:
+Let’s take a further look at some of its features that helps it stand apart:

 “Neuro Fuzzy” Logic System

-For white rice, you can further select the texture/hardness according to your taste (regular/sushi, softer, or harder).
+For white rice, you can even select the texture/hardness according to your taste (regular/sushi, softer, or harder).

 The “quick cooking” option lets you speed up cooking time when you’re in a rush, but will result in the rice being a bit harder than normal.
 After pressing “cook”, the rice cooker will calculate and display how long it will take to cook the rice.